mistyunicorn/env-json-cache/README.md

 A lightweight library with a singleton caching module that allows for the manipulation of keys and values pairs through set, get, and delete functions.
 By importing the library, an additional function called loadJson and loadJsonFile makes it possible to load the JSON value to cache and utilize across application files.

-MOTO: Load once and use it wherever in your program.
-This library allows you to store the state of a key-value pair.
+**MOTO: Load once and use it anywhere in your application.
+This library allows you to store the state of a key-value pair.**

 ## Install
 ``npm i env-json-cache``

 ## How to use ?

-Here is the singleton object library, user can set get and delete the cache, also they can pass a json object to load.
+env-json-cache is the singleton object library, user can set get and delete the cache, also they can pass a json object to load.
 By deafult all the process.env value will be loaded. if user wants to load JSON value they can use "loadJson(data)" or loadJsonFile(filepath) function to push the data to cache.